The Best Summer Day Trips Near Greenville, SC

 Posted on | No Comments

-We have listed only places that are open but please double-check before you go just to make sure they are operating.
+We have listed only open places, but please double-check before you go, just to make sure they are operating.

 Also, we tried to make this list full of new things your family may not have done before or new ways to enjoy familiar places.
 We didn’t include high-traffic destinations like DuPont Forest and Sliding Rock because there are so many other wonderful locations to enjoy without being on top of each other.